-There is a right to Common Table (i.e. breakfast, lunch and dinner are provided free of charge on weekdays when the College is open).
+There is a right to Common Table (including free lunches and dinners whenever the College kitchens are open).

 The Fellowship will be held under the Statutes and By-Laws of the College, which may be varied from time to time.